t2-project/documentation/source/microservices/deploy.rst

 Run with Test Service
 =======================

-The test service intercepts request from the UI Backend to the Orchestrator and also snatches the requests from the Payment Service to the Credit Institute and answers them in the Credit Institute's stead.
+The *Test* service intercepts request from the *UI Backend* to the *Orchestrator* and also snatches the requests from the *Payment* service to the *Credit Institute* and answers them in the *Credit Institute's* stead.
 The setup is depicted below.
-With this setup, the Test service knows the supposed outcome of all requests and can assert that the databases are in the correct state, after a saga instance finished.
+With this setup, the *Test* service knows the supposed outcome of all requests and can assert that the databases are in the correct state, after a saga instance finished.

-For more Details, see the `Test Service's README <https://github.com/t2-project/e2e-tests>`__.
+For more details, see the `Test Service's README <https://github.com/t2-project/e2e-tests>`__.

 .. image:: figs/component_test.jpg